Roof Building Codes: Chapter 9 Of The IRC Explained For Seattle Homeowners

 If you choose asphalt shingles as your roof replacement material, there are specific guidelines your roofing company must follow.

 Asphalt shingles can only be installed on a roof with a slope of at least 2:12.
 What this means is that for every 12 horizontal inches, your roof must increase by two vertical inches.
 Anything less and asphalt shingles cannot be used.
-Furthermore, for roofs with low slopes between 2:12 and 4:12, a double underlayment is required or rubberized ice & water shield on the entire surface.
+In rain soaked Seattle, shingles below a 4/12 is ill-advised.

 The underlayment is required to conform to specific classes: ASTM D226 Type I and ASTM D4869 Type I. This means your roofing company must use an organic felt underlayment saturated with asphalt.
 It is a breathable, weather-resistant barrier applied over the decking before the installation of your new shingles.
 Alternatively, some synthetic underlayments made using woven polypropylene are now accepted.
 These synthetics are less likely to wrinkle when damp, are more tear resistant, and generally safer to walk on for the roofer.
 We use these products at RoofSmart.